davekinkead/spatialised-prisoners-dilemma/readme.md

 - < 1, 0, 1>	Perverse
 - < 1, 1, 0>	Tit-for-Tat
 - < 1, 1, 1>	All Cooperate

+Follow a more details explaination of the process in the [simulation code](simulation.coffee.md).

 ## Usage